andraugust/andraugust.github.io/notebook/quara.md

 ```
 A few things to note:
 - Questions with commas are surrounded by quotes.
+We'll eventually want to remove these.
 - Some samples are mis-labeled, e.g., `have you licked the skin of a corpse` or `Is Gaza slowly becoming Auschwitz, Dachau or Treblinka for Palestinians?`.
-- Some words aren't separated by space, e.g. `..OS as well as for data storage.will the data..`
+- Some words aren't separated by space, e.g. `..OS as well as for data storage.will the data..`, we'll probably ignore these since they won't have an embedding.
 - Sincere questions tend to ask about how to do something, e.g., `Can you make Amazon Alexa trigger events in the browser?`, or about advice regarding something legal or technical, e.g., `What should I know before visiting Mcleodganj and doing the Triund trek?` and `What do I need to know about buying a car in South Africa as an American?`.

-What are some insincere instances?
+What are some insincere questions?
 ```
 0000e91571b60c2fb487,Has the United States become the largest dictatorship in the world?,1 00013ceca3f624b09f42,Which babies are more sweeter to their parents?
 Dark skin babies or light skin babies?,1